helblingjoel/buttonbox/README.md

 You may use the 5V line for the toggle switches / LEDs.
 Main reason why the 3.3V line was chosen is as it reaches a comfortable brightness for red LEDs I have.

+Remember you must use an Arduino Leonardo if you want to use the Keyboard library

 ![Schematic](schematics/schematic.jpg "Schmeatic")